AviralGoelAMD/composable_kernel/example/ck_tile/16_batched_gemm/README.md

 ## Tile Programming Model

 - **Tiles**: Each thread block processes a tile of $C$ for a given batch.
-- **Tile Engine**: Handles loading tiles from global memory, performing GEMM in registers, and storing results.
 - **Pipeline**: Modular, supports different memory/computation pipelines.

 ---